-Compliance with the Standard Operating Procedures (SOP) for All-door Boarding is crucial to the success of the program.
+Compliance with the Standard Operating Procedures (SOP) for the All-door Boarding Pilot is crucial to the success of the program.
 In particular, ensuring the correct vehicles - those with rear-door Clipper readers - are assigned to lines 6 and 51B and ensuring the rear doors are actually opened so customers may board through them.

-In 2023, there were 25 vehicles at Division 2 in Emeryville that have been equipped with rear-door Clipper readers: Gillig Hybrid Buses numbered 1561 through 1580 and New Flyer Fuel Cell buses 7022 through 7026.
-Staff reviewed vehicle assignment data for those buses from March 1, 2021, to May 31, 2023, the latest date that was available for this report.
+There are 25 vehicles at Division 2 in Emeryville that have been equipped with rear-door Clipper readers: Gillig Hybrid Buses numbered 1561 through 1580 and New Flyer Fuel Cell buses 7022 through 7026.
+Staff reviewed vehicle assignment data for those buses from March 1, 2021, to May 31, 2023, the latest date available for this report.